SegersIan/knowledge-base/content/cybersecurity/general-concepts.md

 ### Segementation and Isolation
 * Segmentation - Allows systems only to talk to each other within the same segment or limited access to other segments.
 * Isolation - Enirely isolates a system from talking to others

+## Defense-in-depth
+Multiple overlapping security layers/controls so that if one fails, others still protect you.